mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 Now, ```require``` is a function that is provided by e.g. Node.js, but not by the browser, hence the error ```require is not defined```.
 So we are now in the interesting situation where we transpiled ```import```, which is not yet supported by any browser, to ```require```, which is also not supported by any browser.
 In fact, none of the Module Loaders are supported by any browser.
 There's actually a good reason for this; think about it, these modules are separate files and ```require``` needs to load these files from the File System, but a browser does not have a File System, so how _could_ this work?

 The solution to this problem is to "bundle" all the modules into 1 large file so that when the browser loads this 1 file, it has access to all modules.

+>Note that these bundlers require quite a bit of setup (explained in the next sections), even for our simple setup.
+However, over time, the advantages they provide far outweight these annoyances.
+Also, once you have 1 project setup it can serve as a template for any new projects, just clone it, run ```npm init``` and you are good to go.

 ## Rollup.js
 There are several Module Bundlers out there but we are going to use [rollup.js](http://rollupjs.org/).
 This is a relatively new kid on the block, but it has a few features that other Module Bundlers are missing, most importantly it has native support for ES2015 modules.
 Because it does, we don't actually have to transpile ```import``` anymore with Babel.
 You can tell Babel to not transpile ```import``` by adding the following to your Babel configuration in ```.babelrc```: